-Currently schools are informed that they will be inspected at lunchtime the day before the inspection begins.
+Currently schools are informed that they will be inspected the day before the inspection begins.

 The inspection of a school provides an independent external evaluation of its effectiveness and a diagnosis of what it should do to improve.
 Judgements are based on a range of evidence available to inspectors that is evaluated against a national framework.